includeos/documentation/_build/html/_sources/Contributing-to-IncludeOS.rst.txt

    -  test: Update bufferstore test
    -  crt: Manually realign heap to at least 16 byte boundary

-4. **Avoid lots of reformatting along with program changes in the same commit**
+**4. Avoid lots of reformatting along with program changes in the same commit**

-If you're making drastic changes to a file, but mostly adding comments, reformatting, cleaning up etc., please do this in a separate commit and mark it as *reformatting*/*documentation*.
-Otherwise GitHub will light up the whole file and people that mostly / only care about the actual program changes will have a hard time finding them.
+If you're making drastic changes to a file, but mostly adding comments, reformatting, cleaning up etc., please do this in a separate commit and mark it as *reformatting* or *documentation*.
+Otherwise GitHub will light up the whole file and people that mostly/only care about the actual program changes will have a hard time finding them.

-5. **Please don't redo the folder-structure**
+**5. Please don't redo the folder-structure**

 If you have suggestions for this, just post an `issue <https://github.com/hioa-cs/IncludeOS/issues>`__ explaining the benefits of your suggested structure.

-6. **Consider making a standalone package**
+**6. Consider making a standalone package**

 We're working on a GitHub-based package manager, much like `npm <https://www.npmjs.com/>`__.
 Most new functionality from us, such as `mana <https://github.com/includeos/mana>`__ (REST framework) and `json <https://github.com/includeos/json>`__, have come out like separate packages - each with their own repository.
 This will help keep the IncludeOS core small, and easier to maintain.
 Clearly, we also want to gather everything in one place, and our upcoming package manager will be doing that.
 Meanwhile: If you do want make a package - just make it a separate GitHub-repo, and let us know about it.
 We'll link to it from here, until the package manager is ready.